Top 20 Albums of 2004

 (Domino – Epic)

-You couldn’t go anywhere this year without hearing “Take Me Out,” Franz Ferdinand’s breakthrough single from their self-titled debut.
-Between it and “Float On,” we had found this year’s unstoppable hit in the first few months alone.
-But unlike “Bye Bye Bye,” “Hey Ya” or “Oops…I Did It Again,” these were songs that you didn’t mind hearing time after time.
-But Franz Ferdinand had no less than four other singles this year that were no less enjoyable or omnipresent.
+You couldn’t go anywhere this year without hearing “Take Me Out,” the breakthrough single from Franz Ferdinand’s self-titled debut.
+(Or Modest Mouse’s “Float On”—let’s put a pin in that…) And yet Franz Ferdinand had no fewer than four other singles this year from the same album, just enjoyable if not quite so omnipresent.
 “Darts of Pleasure,” “Dark of the Matinee,” “Michael” and “This Fire” all enjoyed a fair amount of time on radio, TV commercials, MTV2 and your iPod, making this the surprising commercial indie success story of the year.
-Franz Ferdinand were the fun, danceable party band of 2004, despite being pasty white Scotsmen.
-Oh, and the album was good too.
-It’s time for the pale kids to take over. — Jeff Terich
+Franz Ferdinand, a band reared on cult post-punk acts such as Wire, Orange Juice and Gang of Four, became the unlikely dance party band of 2004. — Jeff Terich

 (Merge)